-Update: First Nation votes ‘no’ on nuclear waste storage in Bruce County, Ontario
+Update: Ontario has withdrawn proposed nuclear waste site in Bruce after First Nation votes ‘no’ on nuclear waste storage in Bruce County, Ontario

 In 2007, the Canadian government established the Nuclear Waste Management Organization.
 Its goal was to come up with a plan and a list of proposed sites to contain all of the country’s used fuel in one deep geological repository.
 The waste contained on this site would include the most toxic and radioactive materials from Canada’s nuclear power plants.
 The spent nuclear fuel rods stored on the site would be toxic for millions of years.

 In September 2019 Thumbwind reached out to Honourable Catherine McKenna, Canada’s Minister of the Environment and Climate Change.
 We inquired about the process Canada used to determine site selection that Ontario Power Generation used for placing a full-service nuclear waste repository near the shores of Lake Huron.
 One site being considered was at the Bruce nuclear power plant near Kincardine, Ontario.
 This location is less than 70 miles away from the shores of Michigan’s Thumb region.

 Canadian Government Responds

 We received a response from the Vice President of the Impact Assessment Agency of Canada, Terence Hubbard.
 Hubbard confirmed that Canada will be using a process called Adaptive Planned Management to select the disposal site.
 He indicated that several sites are currently under consideration including the area near Kincardine, Ontario.
 He went on to note, “Adaptive Phased Management will only proceed with an informed and willing host, and it continues to work with communities, Indigenous groups and municipalities surround the areas that are involved in the site selection process.”